 You need to push, push, push until something finally works!

 But then BOOM!
 It hits you.
 Fatigue, a sore back, sleepiness, a lack of energy or want to do anything.
-You just feel like curling up and popping on Netflix for like 8 days straight.
+You recognize that you’re having mental health issues, and you just feel like curling up and popping on Netflix for like 8 days straight.

 But then in walks self-care like a smack in the face.
-Self-care is here to help you find a healthy balance between #girlboss entrepreneur and balanced babe.
+Self-care isn’t all about deep breathing and hours of sleep (even though those are fantastic for your stress levels and physical health!); it is here to help you find a healthy balance between #girlboss entrepreneur and balanced babe.

-Here are 5 reasons you need to prioritize yourself regardless of whether you’re in launch, growth, or sustenance phase of your business.
+Here are 5 reasons you need to prioritize yourself and find work life balance, regardless of whether you’re in launch, growth, or sustenance phase of your business.

 1. What’s the point of building an empire if you’re not there to enjoy it?